GazaliAhmad/GazaliAhmad/README.md

 I work at the intersection of data analysis, systems thinking, and operational reality.

-My focus is not on maximising metrics in isolation, but on **making defensible decisions when data is imperfect, constrained, or noisy**.
+My focus is not on maximizing metrics in isolation, but on **making defensible decisions when data is imperfect, constrained, or noisy**.
 I am particularly interested in how models behave under real-world conditions, and when a “better” model can actually be more misleading.

-I bring a systems and operations background into analytics work, which shapes how I frame problems, interpret outputs, and decide what *not* to optimise.
+I bring a systems and operations background into analytics work, which shapes how I frame problems, interpret outputs, and decide what *not* to optimize.

 ---